No white Christmas - traffic situation eases

 Most people in Germany will not have a white Christmas this year.
-The German Weather Service in Offenbach predicted on Saturday that it would remain wet and windy for the festive season.
+According to the German Weather Service in Offenbach, it will remain wet and windy for the festive season.
 "It's been jinxed for years, snow at Christmas just doesn't seem to be possible across Germany", said DWD meteorologist Marcel Schmid.

-The traffic situation eased somewhat on Saturday after the storm "Zoltan" passed over Germany.
+The traffic situation eased somewhat after the storm "Zoltan" passed over Germany.
 According to Deutsche Bahn, the storm damage has largely been repaired.
-"Regional services are running as planned again and long-distance services are returning to normal," a Deutsche Bahn spokesperson announced on Saturday morning.
+"Regional services are running as planned again and long-distance services are returning to normal," a Deutsche Bahn spokesperson said in the morning.
 However, due to the upcoming public holidays, long-distance trains are very busy.

 Prolonged precipitation

 The German Meteorological Service explained that although storm depression "Zoltan" has now moved on to the Baltic States, Germany remains under the influence of an air mass boundary.
-According to meteorologist Schmid, this should lead to prolonged precipitation in a strip from the North Sea to the Ore Mountains on Saturday.
+According to meteorologist Schmid, there should be prolonged precipitation in a strip from the North Sea to the Ore Mountains.
 "In some places, it will snow eastwards down to low altitudes and in the Ore Mountains it will sometimes be stormy."
 During the night, the air mass boundary will move north-eastwards and a heavy thaw will set in.

 According to the expert, Christmas Eve will be dominated by very mild weather with eight to thirteen degrees.
 There will be repeated downpours, some of which will be heavier, especially around the mountains.
 "The tense situation of continuous rain and flooding in some areas will continue," said Schmid.